oakestra/dashboard/docs/developer/getting-started.md

 ```

 The code is compiled, compressed, i18n support is enabled and debug support removed.
 The dashboard binary can be found in the `dist` folder.

-### 2. docker folder:

-To use the environment variables of a Docker container in your Angular application we use the library [angular-server-side-configuration](https://www.npmjs.com/package/angular-server-side-configuration).
-For any problems you can consult the readme of that repository.

-This folder contains the angular-environment folder, the entrypoint.sh file and a Nginx configuration file.

-In the angular-environment folder is the code that needs to run every time you start your Docker container.
-It contains a package.json file that has a dependency on angular-server-side-configuration and runs the main.js file.

-The entrypoint.sh script is used to install NodeJS and the angular-server-side-configuration library.
-After that, it runs the main.js script to set the environment variables and at the end, all NodeJS-related stuff is deleted and the Nginx server can be started with the defined settings in the configuration file.

 ### 3. dockerfile